-Our audit procedures included, amongst others, evaluating and assessing the key assumptions and methodology used by management in the cash flow forecast.
-We have assessed management's assumptions such as management's projection of the success rate in winning construction projects and tested the robustness of management's budgeting process.
-We have also evaluated management's assumptions by comparing the discount rate and revenue growth rate used against external data.
-We used our internal valuation specialist to assist us with the review of the methodology used and the assessment of certain key assumptions.
-Management's conclusion on the impairment test and the related disclosures are included in Notes 3.2(c) and 11.
-We have evaluated the adequacy of those disclosures in the consolidated financial statements.
+Our audit procedures included, amongst others, evaluating and assessing the key assumptions and the valuation methodology used by management in the cash flow forecast.
+We assessed management's key assumptions used such as management's projection of the success rate in winning construction projects and tested the robustness of management's budgeting process.
+We also compared management's key assumptions such as discount rate and revenue growth rate used against external data.
+Our internal valuation specialist assisted us with the review of the valuation methodology used and the assessment of certain key assumptions.
+Management's conclusion on the impairment test and the related disclosures are included in Notes 3.2 Key sources of estimation uncertainty (b) Impairment assessment of certain steel beams and columns and 11 Property, plant and equipment.
+We also evaluated the adequacy of those disclosures in the financial statements.